mixpanel/docs/pages/docs/access-security/single-sign-on/overview.md

 Claiming a domain will add security to an SSO implementation by only allowing members with a claimed domain in their email address to access Mixpanel.
 SSO only works on domains that are claimed.

-To claim a domain, add a TXT record to your domain’s DNS records with a verification key provided by Mixpanel.
+To claim a domain, add a TXT record to your domain's DNS records with a verification key provided by Mixpanel.
 The verification key is available after you claim a domain from your Organization Settings.

 **Generate Verification Key by Claiming Domain**
 To claim a domain, click Access Security in your Organization Settings.